 Fieldstone Day School began with 8 students in Kindergarten through Grade Six in the basement of a church in midtown Toronto in 1997.

-Founder David Butcher was determined to build a school in which expectations of students would be higher than at other schools.
-In his research leading up to the opening of Fieldstone, Mr. Butcher came across the work of E.D.
+From the founding of Fieldstone, our determination was to build a school in which expectations of students would be higher than at other schools.
+Research leading up to the opening of Fieldstone, brought to light the work of E.D.
 Hirsch, an American educator and proponent of Cultural Literacy, an educational approach that emphasized the acquisition of key worldly knowledge that would ensure that students could participate in the broader conversations of their culture.
 Fieldstone took Hirsch’s curriculum, Core Knowledge, added French and otherwise Canadianized the topics, and established Global Knowledge.
-Mr. Butcher believed that beyond the educational advantages of Global Knowledge, his students’ self-esteem was also positively affected through the mastering of difficult academic challenges within a caring and supportive environment.
+We believed that beyond the educational advantages of Global Knowledge, our students’ self-esteem would be positively affected through the mastering of difficult academic challenges within a caring and supportive environment.
 It was the twin founding principles of Global Knowledge and the creation of a warm and nurturing environment that led to Fieldstone making its early mark within the Toronto private educational landscape.

 After two years in that church basement, the school moved to an above-ground church facility where it continued to thrive and grow to 150 students and added its first high school students.